RosettaCommons/demos/protocol_capture/2014/MP_PymolViewer/README.txt

 native-like/reasonable embeddings.

 This application displays a set of two parallel planes in PyMOL, representing the position and geometry of the membrane bilayer.
-During a simulation, Rosetta extrapolates the membrane center, normal and thickness from the MEM residue, calculates the position of the planes, and sends this information to PyMOL in real time.
+During a simulation, Rosetta extracts the membrane center, normal and thickness from the MEM residue, calculates the position of the planes, and sends this information to PyMOL in real time.
 PyMOL then uses this information to draw two CGO plane objects representing the membrane.